 The pizza was actually quite good.
 I imagine that a fire is a fire if it produces no smoke to flavor the food one way or another.
 Anthracite burns clean.
 I didn’t taste anything at all unusual in the pizza.
 I suppose it’s a good gimmick, especially in anthracite country.

 After dinner, Toejam suggested that we get some coffee for take-out in the Dunkin’ Donuts next door.
 I forget why this was deemed superior to ordering coffee in the pizza joint, but only a couple of us wanted coffee and this way, we could drink it in the car on the way back to New Philly.

 Joe and I went in for the coffee, while Judy, AS, and Cupcake loitered on the sidewalk outside.
 When we emerged, Judy was finishing up smoking a cigarette, as she has been unable to kick the habit.
 AS, too, had relapsed in recent weeks, having been under some significant stress during the past year or so.
-I have tried very hard to pry her away from the evil weed, and I hoped that this vacation would help lessen the stress enough to break the habit once and for all.
+I have tried very hard to pry her away from the evil weed and weed vape, and I hoped that this vacation would help lessen the stress enough to break the habit once and for all.

 “I hope you didn’t bum a cigarette,” I said.